 PokerStars School: Tell us a little about yourself?

-PokerStars School: What will you spend the prize-money on?
+PokerStars School: What do you like most about the new league?

 DappereDodo6: Well, I haven't played the old league so I wouldn't know, but I must say I find this Initiation League a great initiative, and I can recommend it to all.
 New (or at least learning) players can contest for free and make some T$'s while testing your skills against others.

 PokerStars School: What is your favorite format?
 Is it tournaments, sit & go's, cash games, or spin & go's?